juxt/yada/manuscript/100_security.md

 ## Clickjacking prevention

-Use of a browser's iframe can be used for 'click-jacking', by default yada tells browsers not to allow this.
+A browser's iframe can be used for 'click-jacking'.
+By default yada tells browsers not to allow this.
 The default value is `SAMEORIGIN`, unless you override it in the resource-model.

 ```clojure
 {:x-frame-options "NONE"}